mirfakhrulhassan/Weather-Analysis-using-API-and-JSON/README.md

 # Weather-Analysis-using-API-and-JSON

+ Technology Used: Python, Pandas, Numpy, Matplotlib, citipy, API

- Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+ Summary: Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.